Werribee Racecourse railway station: History

-When line from Newport to Werribee was electrified in the 1980s, Werribee Racecourse station was originally to be part of the system.
+When the line from Newport to Werribee was electrified in the 1980s, Werribee Racecourse station was originally to be part of the system.
 Overhead stanchions were built along one track as far as the station, but they were never wired.
 The safeworking system used on the line does not permit a train to terminate and reverse once inside a signalling section, so without modifications to the signalling system, electric trains going to Werribee Racecourse station could not have returned to Werribee.